 Interested in more social media parenting tips?
 Read our article on the pros and cons of social media for kids and teens.

 As parents, especially with younger kids, it’s a good idea to be with your kids while they’re browsing through social media.
 Take note of who they follow.
 Stop on a few posts and ask your kid why they follow that person or what they are known for.
 Regardless of your level of influencer knowledge, let your kids know the importance of following positive role models.

-Here are 16 influencers under 16 to get you started:
+Here are some of the top influencers to get you started:

 1. Ryan’s World

 Ryan is a YouTube influencer who reviews toys, does mini science experiments, and talks about fun and educational topics.

 Ryan is totally family-friendly and often features his parents in his videos.
 Nothing even remotely controversial, only positive, fun, educational content that kids and parents can enjoy together.

 GameGirl loves going live on YouTube to let her fans in on all the fun she has playing Roblox or Minecraft.
 This Canadian gamer gives tips on advancing in a lot of online games or playing pranks on her family when she’s not holding a controller.